easemob/easemob-007-token/README.md

 ## Features

-- App Server support user registration and will create a chat account and map it to the user, will generate an agoraUid at the same time for possible [RTC service](https://docs.agora.io/cn/Voice/landing-page).
+- App Server support user registration and will create a chat account and map it to the user.
-- App Server support user login and generate a token for chat service(via server SDK with aogra appId, appcert, chat account).
+- App Server support user login and generate a token for chat service(use aogra appId, appcert, chat user's uuid).
-- App Server support store user information with database, which include user ID, user password, chat account(with uuid) and agora Uid.
+- App Server support store user information with database, which include account name, acount password, chat username and chat user's uuid.

 ## Technical